hirohitokato/DecorrelationStretch/README.md

 - The selected region is recorded in the metadata JSON.

 This is useful when the target information occupies only part of the image.
 For example, if a sprayed number is located on an animal body, selecting the body or number area can reduce the influence of unrelated background colors.

+By default, the tool applies Decorrelation Stretch to the full image.

 ## Output files